curl/everything-curl/project/etiquette.md

 ## Digest

-We allow subscribers to subscribe to the "digest" version of the mailing lists.
+We allow subscribers to subscribe to the digest version of the mailing lists.
 A digest is a collection of mails lumped together in one single mail.

 Should you decide to reply to a mail sent out as a digest, there are two